Harmonic analysis: Abstract harmonic analysis

+course related to real-variable harmonic analysis, but is perhaps closer in spirit to representation theory and functional analysis.

 One of the most modern branches of harmonic analysis, having its roots in the mid-20th century, is analysis on topological groups.
 The core motivating ideas are the various Fourier transforms, which can be generalized to a transform of functions defined on Hausdorff locally compact topological groups.

-The theory for abelian locally compact groups is called Pontryagin duality.
+One of the major results in the theory of functions on abelian locally compact groups is called Pontryagin duality.